 Medicare Part B

 Medicare Part B covers things like doctor’s appointments and other outpatient services.
-It can also help pay for some services or items when they’re medically necessary as well as some types of preventive services.
+It can also help pay for some services or equipment when they’re medically necessary, as well as some types of preventive services.

 Medicare Part B doesn’t cover the cost of a hearing aid or the exams that are needed for fitting one.

 However, Medicare Part B does cover diagnostic hearing exams if your doctor orders them to help detect and diagnose a hearing problem.
-In this case, you’d pay 20 percent of the Medicare-approved cost.
+In this case, you’d pay 20 percent of the Medicare-approved cost for the exam.

 A bill, HR 1518, has been introduced to Congress that could remove the exclusion of the coverage of hearing aids from original Medicare.
 However, it’s not known when or if these changes will be enacted.

-Medicare Part C, or Medicare Advantage plans, are offered by private insurance companies approved by Medicare.
-These plans provide the benefits covered in parts A and B and may include additional coverage.
+Medicare Part C (Medicare Advantage) plans are offered by private insurance companies and are approved by Medicare.
+These plans provide the benefits covered under parts A and B and may include additional coverage.